Heroine addicts! A California Bill proposes “safe spaces” for drug addicts to indulge in heroine and opioids.

 Stiffer penalties for dealers would be a good place to start.
 Fortunately Jeff Sessions is our new AG .
 He’s going to work hard to protect our borders from all kinds of unsavory characters, like drug smugglers.
 And our laws will be enforced.

 But let’s face it.
-Even if the flow of illegal drugs were completely stopped, it won’t end drug abuse.
+Even if the flow of illegal drugs were completely stopped, it won’t end drug abuse, if you conducted drug testing you’d still get roughly the same number of users, the only difference being where the flow of illegal drugs come from.

 Prescription drugs remain a huge problem.
 And people who really wanna fry their brains channel their inner chemist by cooking up their own stuff.